jadenbertino/fal-bundle-manager/docs/internal/contract_template.md

 - (Changes to system state, e.g., writes files, creates database records, uploads data)
 - (Or "None (read-only operation)" if applicable)

-## Implementation Steps

-> This stays pretty much the same for most operations, but it's good to have a record of it.

-- Create request schema
-- Create response schema
-- Create pseudo-code tests
-- Create implementation, keep the business logic and pseudo-code in mind
-- Convert pseudo-code tests to actual tests
-- Run tests, fix any issues, repeat until all tests pass

 ## Output: Success

 - HTTP `2XX` Status with `ResponseType` (for APIs):